-From a pedagogical standpoint, while the curriculum's structure covering all TOEFL ITP components is sound (Tukan & Supriani, 2021), the limited integration of nursing-specific content represents a significant missed opportunity.
+From a pedagogical standpoint, while the curriculum's structure covering all TOEFL ITP components is sound (Tukan & Supriani, 2021), the limited integration of nursing-specific content represents a significant opportunity missed.
 Adopting an English for Specific Purposes (ESP) approach, where practice materials use medical and healthcare scenarios, would do more than just improve relevance.
-It would anchor abstract language rules in a familiar professional context, potentially accelerating comprehension and improving long-term retention.
+This would anchor abstract language rules in a familiar professional context, potentially accelerating comprehension and improving long-term retention.

-Other focuses in Input evaluation are human resources, facilities and infrastructure, funds or budget, and the necessary procedures and rules(Budiyanto & Marmoah, 2025).
-Regarding Human Resources, the Stikes Banyuwangi Tutor team has adequate academic qualifications, two tutors from English Education Master's, and one from English Literature Master's.
-Most are experienced in teaching academic English, but only one tutor is certified and has specific experience in TOEFL preparation classes.
-This indicates the need for further training for tutors in TOEFL strategies and optimization of the use of the hybrid platform.
-The presentation ratio of hybrid lectures generally varies, but is often close to 50% face-to-face and 50% online, or 60/40, 70/30, with variations as needed (Sunardi & Lutfi, 2022).
-In this program, the ratio used is 60% offline and 40% online, thus achieving ideal conditions for face-to-face sessions that allow personal feedback.
-However, like most online classes, individual interaction is challenging in this session.
-Regarding Physical Resources and Technology, Stikes Banyuwangi has adequate classroom and language lab facilities for face-to-face sessions, and utilizes the existing LMS for the online component.
-However, access to technology is still an obstacle for some students because not all have laptops or a stable internet connection at home, which affects online participation and independent assignments.
+Other focuses in input evaluation are human resources, facilities and infrastructure, funds or budget, and the necessary procedures and rules (Budiyanto & Marmoah, 2025).
+Regarding Human Resources, the Stikes Banyuwangi Tutor team has adequate academic qualifications, with two tutors holding master's degrees in English Education and one holding a master's degree in English Literature.
+Most tutors are experienced in teaching academic English, but only one is certified and has specific experience in TOEFL preparation classes.
+This indicates the need for further training for tutors in TOEFL strategies and the optimisation of the use of the hybrid platform.
+The presentation ratio of hybrid lectures generally varies, but is often close to 50% face-to-face and 50% online, or 60/40 or 70/30, with variations as needed (Sunardi & Lutfi, 2022).
+In this program, the ratio used is 60% offline and 40% online, thus achieving ideal conditions for face-to-face sessions that allow for personal feedback.
+However, like most online classes, individual interaction was challenging.
+Regarding Physical Resources and Technology, Stikes Banyuwangi has adequate classroom and language lab facilities for face-to-face sessions and utilises the existing LMS for the online component.
+However, access to technology is still an obstacle for some students because not all students have laptops or a stable internet connection at home, which affects online participation and independent assignments.

 Teaching and Learning Strategies in a hybrid mode combine the advantages of both methods (Gudoniene, Staneviciene, Huet, Dickel, Dieng, Degroote, Rocio, Butkiene, & Casanova, 2025).
-Face-to-face sessions focus on explaining complex concepts, discussions, and speaking practice with direct feedback.
-Meanwhile, the online component is used for independent listening, reading practice, and writing assignment submission.
-Various methods have been implemented, but the interactivity of online sessions can still be improved.
-The assessment and feedback system is in place, especially for speaking and writing, which students appreciate.
-However, the frequency and depth of feedback for online independent practice need to be improved for ongoing guidance.
-Finally, the program's Budget and Financing are sufficient for basic operations such as instructor salaries, material procurement, and platform licensing.
-However, improving the quality of more interactive online materials, premium platform features, and intensive instructor training requires evaluating cost efficiency and potential budget increases in the future.
+Face-to-face sessions focused on explaining complex concepts, discussions, and speaking practice with direct feedback.
+Meanwhile, the online component is used for independent listening, reading practice, and writing assignments.
+Various methods have been implemented, but the interactivity of online sessions can still be further improved.
+An assessment and feedback system is in place, especially for speaking and writing, which students appreciate.
+However, the frequency and depth of feedback for online independent practice need to be improved to provide ongoing guidance.
+Finally, the program's Budget and Financing are sufficient for basic operations, such as instructor salaries, material procurement, and platform licencing.
+However, improving the quality of more interactive online materials, premium platform features, and intensive instructor training requires evaluating cost efficiency and potential budget increases.